get started

 Some app development companies have their entire team in the United States, others have a project manager in the United States and the rest of the team overseas, and others offshore everything except their US-based sales reps.

-Where the development team is located might not make a difference to you so long as you have a local point of contact…but it may be impacting the price estimates you receive.
-Sometimes companies that offshore all or part of their work pass on the cost of labor savings to their customers.
+Sometimes companies that offshore all or part of their work, pass on the cost of labor savings to their customers.
 Sometimes they don’t.
-If they do, you may notice lower prices from companies that work with offshore teams.
+If they do, you may notice lower app development quotes from companies that work with offshore teams.

 2. Incomplete Project Specs

-Experienced app-focused developers aren’t the easiest to come by.
-They also get paid higher salaries because of their specialized expertise.
-There are lots of web development companies and marketing agencies that love to get their hands on an app development project…but have little experience developing native mobile apps.
+There are lots of web development companies and marketing agencies that love to get their hands on an app development project…but have little experience developing mobile apps.

 It may seem like a good developer can easily switch to different programming languages.
 And yes, once you know one language it’s easier to learn others.
 But that is really simplifying what it takes to bring a great app to life!

 Building an app requires an understanding of more than just a programming language.
 Both iOS and Android have specific nuances, software development kits, design standards, etc. that a skilled developer and designer needs to stay on top of.
-And then there are all the App Store Guidelines that must be adhered to, lest your app wind up rejected or banned by Apple.

-Developing your business-critical native iOS and Android apps is not for the faint of heart, or a developer in learning mode.
+Developing your business-critical iOS and Android apps is not for the faint of heart, or a developer in learning mode.

-4. Agency Model
+4. Agency Overhead

-You’ll have agencies that run leaner with smaller teams, less overhead and lower hourly rates, and agencies that have a large executive team, multiple layers of management and time spent flying teams around the country to visit their clients in person.
+You’ll have agencies that run leaner with smaller teams, less overhead and lower hourly rates, and agencies that have a large executive team, multiple layers of management and time spent flying around the country to visit their clients in person.

 The style of service you receive will be different (not necessarily better or worse, depending on your preferences) and so will the price points.

-5. Custom Design versus a Template
+5. Custom Design vs a Template

 The look of an app can vary greatly.
 Some are beautiful and consistent with Apple or Google design styles.
 Others are generic, and look more like a website.

-Is the company you’re talking to basing their estimate off a generic app design template they use across multiple projects, or will your app have a custom design?
+Is the company you’re talking to basing their estimate off a generic app design template and style, or will your app have a custom design?
 Is their designer very familiar with designing for apps?
-This will impact the cost.
-You might not care.
-If you do, be sure you know what you’re getting.

-6. Custom Development versus Pre-Built
+6. Custom Development vs Prebuilt

-On rare occasions we talk to a company that has been unknowingly getting quotes from app vendors that are selling a license to their pre-built software, rather than custom-developed software.
+On rare occasions we talk to a company that has been unknowingly getting quotes from app vendors that are selling a license to their prebuilt software, rather than custom-developed software.

 If you receive a rock bottom quote compared to others, check in with that company again and ensure that you’re receiving custom software.
 While you’re at it, ask if you’ll receive a copy of the source code when it’s done.